-All in all, a rise in both the urban and rural consumption, is likely to provide a fillip to the country’s GDP.
+All in all, a rise in both urban and rural consumption, is likely to provide a fillip to the country’s GDP.

 The total financial impact of implementing the 7th Pay Commission is expected to be approximately INR 1,02,100 crore.

-A further analysis of this expenditure reveals that, out of the INR 102,100 crore, the increase in pay would be INR 39,100 crore, increase in allowances would be INR 29,300 crore and increase in pension would be INR 33,700 crore.
+A further analysis of this expenditure reveals that, out of the INR 102,100 crore, the increase in pay would be INR 39,100 crore, the increase in allowances would be INR 29,300 crore and the increase in pension would be INR 33,700 crore.

 The overall increase in pay & allowances and pensions is expected to be 23.55%.